Ex Astris Scientia

 Q: What is Star Trek Mechanics?

-A: It was a book/magazine series in Japan.
+A: This was a book/magazine series in Japan.
 I only have #4, which features countless studio model images, almost all of which you can find in my starship gallery.
 See the sources for order information.

 Complaints